About certificates for services

 The Used by column indicates the Smoothwall services where the certificate is used:

-- Client Device Identification, see the help topic, Identifying global proxy clients and devices.
+- Client Device Identification, see our help topic, Identifying global proxy clients and devices.

-- The Smoothwall Filter HTTPS inspection, see the help topic, Managing HTTPS inspection settings.
+- The Smoothwall Filter HTTPS inspection, see our help topic, Managing HTTPS inspection settings.

-- User-facing HTTPS services, see the help topic, Customizing the administration user interface.
+- User-facing HTTPS services, see our help topic, Customizing the administration user interface.

-Note: Certificates for VPN services are still managed from the Certificate authorities page, see the help topic, Importing and creating certificate authorities and their certificates.
+Note: Certificates for VPN services are still managed from the Certificate authorities page, see our help topic, Importing and creating certificate authorities and their certificates.

 You can add new individual certificates to a root CA. New certificates are valid for three years from the date of creation automatically.
 The key, also known as the fingerprint, is automatically generated using European ECRYPT2-2010 recommendations.
 It's suitable for long term protection and is expected to be secure until the year 2040.